 Keep in mind that habits generally take 21 days to break.
 If you find yourself with 0 motivation after having been 100% motivated before, try these:

 - Go back to your why.
 Why did you start?
 What was the purpose?
+This motivation guide can help you boost your motivation.

 - Try resetting your goal.
 Maybe your initial goal was a little too aggressive.
 It’s okay to adjust and do what works for you.